ashtongraves/shooting-stars-clan-server/README.md

 # Environment Variables
 ## PORT
 - What port you want to use for your docker container.
 NOTE: Only exposes the port within your docker container's network.
+- You will most likely not need to change this variable.
-- Must use -p in your docker run command to expose it map it to a port on your computer.
-You will most likely not need to change this variable.
+- Must use -p in your docker run command to map it to a port on your computer.
 - Default: 80
 ## DATABASE
 - Full path to your sqlite database file. e.g /my/database/patah/mydatabase.db.
 NOTE: unless you mount a drive to that file path, your database file will be wiped on program exit.